Newsletter No. 25 – Social Law – September 2015

 - financial transparency;

-- a minimum seniority of two years in the professional and geographical field covering the level of negotiation.
-This seniority is assessed from the date of legal filing of the statutes; influence, primarily characterized by activity and experience;
+- a minimum of two years' seniority in the professional and geographical field covering the level of negotiation.
+This seniority is assessed from the date of legal filing of the articles of association; influence, primarily characterized by activity and experience;

-- the audience, which is measured according to the number of member companies.
+- audience, which is measured according to the number of member companies.

-The decree of June 10, 20151 clarifies these legislative provisions by detailing the conditions and procedures for measuring the audience of employers' organizations at the level of the professional branch, at the national and inter-professional level as well as the elements necessary for organizations applying for the measurement of audience.
+The decree of June 10, 20151 specifies these legislative provisions by detailing the conditions and methods of measuring the audience of employers' organizations at the level of the professional sector, at the national and interprofessional level, as well as the elements necessary for organizations applying for audience measurement.

-The law relating to the simplification of business life2 notably empowered the government to take measures to simplify certain declarations.
+The law on simplifying business life² notably authorized the government to take measures to simplify certain declarations.

-The order of June 18, 2015, is taken on the basis of this clearance.
-It includes provisions relating to the company employment service voucher which it extended, from 1 July 2015, to companies with less than 20 employees instead of 10.
-At the same time, the associative employment voucher limited to companies with less than 10 employees is now extended to associations with less than 20 employees.
+The ordinance of June 18, 2015, was issued on the basis of this authorization.
+It includes provisions relating to the business employment service voucher, which it extended, as of July 1, 2015, to companies with fewer than 20 employees instead of 10.
+At the same time, the association employment voucher, previously limited to companies with fewer than 10 employees, is now extended to associations with fewer than 20 employees.

 Employer tax returns